-Bananas: Another article titled Being Mindful Of Your Toddler's Diet Can Do Wonders For Bedtime includes some toddler approved snacks to promote sleep, such as bananas.
+Another article on Moms.com includes some mom-approved foods that make toddlers sleepy, such as bananas.
 Bananas also contain tryptophan, as well vitamin B6, magnesium, potassium, and complex carbohydrates.
 Potassium is a natural muscle relaxer and carbs produce serotonin, which makes you feel calm and drowsy.
 Slice up a banana and add it to your toddler’s oatmeal, a smoothie, or serve it whole.
 Bananas are also filling and will keep your little darling full for longer.

-Add these healthy and sleep promoting foods to your next grocery list and normalize eating them in the evenings.
+No matter which bedtime snack you choose for your little one, add these healthy foods that help toddlers sleep through the night to your next grocery list and normalize eating them in the evenings.
 The next time your toddler insists on a bedtime snack, you can enthusiastically offer one of these choices.
 Then, snuggle them in their cozy günamüna pjs, read a bedtime story, and pat yourself on the back for helping your little one get a peaceful night’s sleep.